NataliiaSkopiuk/mlops/docs/kd-img-dev/configcli.md

 The Config CLI is installed automatically in containers that have a config package.

-If this exercise we use the Centos 7 KubeDirectorCluster running from the previous [lesson](/docs/kd-img-dev/configpackage) that has a config package defined:
+If this exercise we use the Centos 7 MLOpsCluster running from the previous [lesson](/docs/kd-img-dev/configpackage) that has a config package defined:

 ```
 {